doug-blue/doug-blue.github.io/index.md

 doug.blue[at]pitt.edu

-I’m an assistant professor of philosophy at the University of Pittsburgh interested in logic, set theory, and the history of analytic philosophy.
+I’m an assistant professor of philosophy at the University of Pittsburgh interested in logic, set theory, and the development of analytic philosophy.

 ### Papers